Flights to Taipei

 Taipei is hard to describe with just one word, although 'wondrous' is getting close.
 This mesmerising city, the gateway to Taiwan, is a one-of-a-kind Asian experience that embraces fun, food, culture and nature.

-Air New Zealand will be flying non-stop services between Auckland and Taipei from 1 November 2018.
+Air New Zealand flies non-stop between Auckland and Taipei between three and five times per week.
 For travel-loving New Zealanders, this is a chance to explore a captivating destination that's known for urban sophistication, cultural attractions and breathtaking natural scenery.
 With its unique blend of Asian ethnicities, Taipei is both beautiful and fascinating.

 About our Auckland to Taipei flights

 Non-stop flights from Auckland to Taipei take around 11 hours and depart year-round three to five times a week.
 As well as Economy (with optional Skycouch™) and Premium Economy seats, you have the option of Business Premier™.

 If you're interested in our cheapest flights to Taipei, we run regular special promotions.
 You can sign up for alerts to receive advance notice of cheap flights.

 The extraordinary history of Taiwan has made the city of Taipei a magnificent mix of Asian cultures, with a sprinkling of expat society as a finishing touch.
 Fill your days with exploring, fun and shopping, then feast on local street food delicacies at the night markets.
 Old and new, intriguing and wonderful, amusing and complicated - Taipei is totally captivating.

 Taipei sightseeing tours

 An easy way to get familiar with Taipei and its main attractions is with a hop on hop off bus tour.
 These distinctive red double-decker buses loop around the city, allowing you to easily explore all the main points of interest.